just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/I-Have-a-Dream-Tutorial.rst

     :random:
     :practice: T
     :answer_a: A cloud application
     :feedback_a: Yes.
-App Inventor is an application that runs on the world wide web (WWW) and is accessed through a Web browser.
+MIT App Inventor is an application that runs on the world wide web (WWW) and is accessed through a Web browser.
     :answer_b: An Integrated Development Environment (IDE)
     :feedback_b: Yes.
-App Inventor is and IDE.
+MIT App Inventor is and IDE.
 As such, it is a collection of software tools for designing, developing, debugging, and testing mobile apps.
     :answer_c: A software system for developing mobile apps.
-    :feedback_c: Yes, App Inventor is used for building mobile apps.
+    :feedback_c: Yes, MIT App Inventor is used for building mobile apps.
     :answer_d: A programming language
     :feedback_d: Yes.
-App Inventor is an example of a visual programming language.
+MIT App Inventor is an example of a visual programming language.
     :correct: a,b,c,d

-    App Inventor is an example of which of the following (Choose all that apply)
+    MIT App Inventor is an example of which of the following (Choose all that apply)

 .. raw:: html